 b.
 Winston-Salem, NC USA 1984

-Steve Gurysh is an artist working in sculpture, time-based media, and art in the public realm.
-Recognized by a fluid approach to process and material, his work responds to collective and beyond-human ways of understanding place, compressing expansive logics into potent objects containing wild materialities, dislocated subjects, digital to physical translations, social contracts, and speculative relationships to time and the scale of planetary phenomena.
+Steve Gurysh is an artist and educator working in sculpture, computational craft, and art in the public realm.
+Recognized by a fluid approach to process and material, his site-specific research explores the scale of planetary phenomena, compressing expansive logics into potent objects containing wild materialities, digital to physical translations, social experiments, and speculative relationships to time.
 His projects are often developed in collaboration with scientists, municipal workers, other artists, craftspeople, communities, and non-human participants.

-Recent projects include the transformation of uranium ore into a radioactive photographic print, the meticulous reproduction of graffitied river rocks along a glacial river, and the recreation of a column from an astronomical observatory carved into the volume of a 200-year-old wind fallen oak tree.
+Recent projects include the meticulous reproduction of graffitied river rocks along a glacial river, the investigation of a material engineered to simulate the surface of Mars, and the recreation of a column from an astronomical observatory carved into the volume of a 200-year-old wind fallen oak tree.

 He has been the recipient of numerous awards, including residencies at Wassaic Project, the Bemis Center for Contemporary Arts, the WATERSHED+ Dynamic Environment Lab and a fellowship at the Frank-Ratchye STUDIO for Creative Inquiry at Carnegie Mellon University.
 He has exhibited works at Contemporary Calgary, Alberta, Canada; the Knockdown Center, Queens, New York; W139, Amsterdam; El Museo de la Ciudad, Querétaro, Mexico; La Société des Arts Technologiques, Montréal; The Engine Room, Wellington, New Zealand; and in the center of the Allegheny River.